 Step #2.
 Tap on Device.

-Step #2.
-Now tap on More option (three dots) then tap on Multitasking.
+Step #3.
+Now tap on More options (three dots), and Hit on App Switcher.

-Hopefully, On-screen you can appear all recent Apps, let’s find an app and swipe away app to force close.
+Step #4.
+So your device will show you all apps running in the background process.
+Let’s find an app and swipe away the app to force close.

 Method #3.
-Guide In iOS 11 Force Close App using 3D touch with AssistiveTouch
+Guide In iOS Force Close App using 3D Touch with AssistiveTouch

-Step #3.
-Turn AssistiveTouch ON (ignore if you have already enabled)
+- Step #3.
+Turn AssistiveTouch ON (ignore if you have already enabled it)

-Step #6.
-In the end, pressing and holding on AssistiveTouch button (dark spot on the screen) so you will get App Switcher screen that you always summon to double click home button.
+- Step #6.
+In the end, pressing and holding on AssistiveTouch button (dark spot on the screen) so you will get App Switcher screen that you always summon to double click the home button.

-I expected force Close an App using Type to Siri in iOS 11, but unluckily still the brand doesn’t offer particular command for intelligent assistance Siri.
+I expected to Force Close an App using Type to Siri On iPhone, but unluckily still, the brand doesn’t offer particular commands for intelligent assistance Siri.

-Try iOS 11 multitasking gesture to close recently used Apps on all iPads running iOS 11 or later.
-This cool feature to save home button use on iPads.
+Try the iOS multitasking gesture to close recently used Apps on all iPads running iOS 12 or later.
+This nifty feature to save home button use on iPads.

-If you’ve already activated gestures on your iPad, then avoid below steps and directly jump on guide to get App Switcher Screen.
+If you’ve already activated gestures on your iPad, avoid the below steps and directly jump on the guide to get App Switcher Screen.

 Enable Gestures in Multitasking on Apple iPad

-Step #1.
-Go to the Settings App on iPad.
+- Step #1.
+Go to the Settings App on the iPad.

-To pull up App Switching screen on your iPad, just use five or four fingers to swipe up the screen from the bottom of the screen.
-You get App Switcher screen with right side Customize Control Center and iPad Dock.
+To pull up the App Switching screen on your iPad, use five or four fingers to swipe up the screen from the bottom of the screen.
+You get an App Switcher screen with the right-side Customize Control Center and iPad Dock.
 Now find an App and swipe up away to force close.

-Cause too many apps open to slow down your smartphone and tablet as well eat CPU cycles.
-Another battery save feature a dark mode in iOS 11.
+Cause too many apps open to slow down your smartphone and tablet and eat CPU cycles.
+Another battery save feature is a dark mode in iOS.
 Here are five methods to Enable dark mode on iPhone and iPad.

-After update iOS on your iPhone and iPad might some of the App won’t responding, for example, FaceTime, iMessage, Mail app and third-party apps like Whatsapp, FB Messenger, Snapchat, Instagram and, Cloud Storage Apps, and much more.
+After updating iOS on your iPhone and iPad, some of the App won’t respond, for example, FaceTime, iMessage, Mail app, and third-party apps like Whatsapp, FB Messenger, Snapchat, Instagram, Cloud Storage Apps, and much more.